apache/incubator-kie-kogito-apps/trusty/README.md

 The explainability service provides local and global explaination.
 - The local explaination aims to find the most relevant features that contributed to take that particular decision.
 In order to do that, the explainability service interacts with the kogito-runtime application to re-execute the decision with perturbed features.
 At the moment, the communication between explainability service and the kogito application is performed via HTTP calls.
-- The global explainability aims to provide..
-TODO.
+- The global explainability is still under development.

-As a consequence, the dependencies of the explainability service are kafka and the availability of the kogito application.
+As a consequence, the dependencies of the explainability service are Kafka and the availability of the kogito application.

 ## An example project